Your landlord has extra legal responsibilities if the house or flat you share with other tenants is a house in multiple occupation (HMO).

 - has 2 or more separate households living there

-Check with your local council to find out what the requirements are in your area and if your landlord has registered your home as an HMO.
+Check with your local council to find out if your landlord needs a licence and has obtained it.

 HMOs don't need to be licensed if they are managed or owned by a housing association or co-operative, a council, a health service or a police or fire authority.

 Licences usually last for 5 years but some councils grant them for shorter periods.
 When deciding whether to issue or renew a licence, the council checks that: